World-wide virtual machine: A metacomputing environment integrating World Wide Web and high performance computing and communications technologies

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Dincer, Kivanc, "World-wide virtual machine: A metacomputing environment integrating World Wide Web and high performance computing and communications technologies" (1997).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 283.
+283.